-Approved October 15, 2019

-TABLE OF CONTENTS
+Table of Contents

+Content Page(s)

-BACKGROUND 3
+Background 3

-EXECUTIVE SUMMARY 5

-OPEN HOURS 6

-EXPRESS CHECKOUT EXPANSION 10

-FACILITY ASSESSMENTS 11

-ALTERNATIVE SERVICE MODEL RECOMMENDATIONS 43

-Mail-a-Book - changed for 2019 43

-Bibliotecha Open+ - Added for 2019 45

-GRRL2Go -updated 2019 46

-Community Mini-Library 50

-Deposit Collection 52

-Local Book Return - updated 2019 54

-ALTERNATIVE SERVICE MODELS CONSIDERED BUT NOT RECOMMENDED 55

-Popular Materials/Technology-Focused Library - updated 2019 55

-Bookmobile 57

-Library with Limited Open Hours (less than 20) 58

-Automated Library Kiosk 59

-BACKGROUND
+Executive Summary 4

+Open Hours 5 - 8

+Express Checkout 9

+Facility Assessments 10 - 41

+Alternative Service Recommendations 42 - 51

+Alternative Service Models Considered But Not Recommended 52 - 55

+Background

-GRRL is a consolidated regional library system with 32 libraries in six counties in central Minnesota.
-In 2017, a pilot project with the City of Sartell called GRRL2Go added an additional self-service location at their community center.
+- GRRL is a consolidated regional library system with 32 libraries in six counties in central Minnesota.
 Our joint powers agreement and branch agreements establish that GRRL is responsible for all costs associated with the provision of library services.
-Cities are responsible for the costs associated with buildings, insurances, utilities, and related building operations.

-The 2019 Library Development Plan builds on the work of previous plans, updating open hour recommendations, facility assessments and alternative service models.
-Our recommendations for facilities, open hours and alternative service models are based on current policies and analysis of library usage.
+Cities are responsible for the costs associated with buildings, insurances, utilities, and related building operations. - The 2022 Library Development Plan builds on the work of previous plans, updating open hour recommendations, facility assessments and alternative service models.
+Our recommendations for facilities, open hours and alternative service models are based on current policies and analysis of library usage. - Library usage patterns changed as a result of the pandemic, and it is too soon to tell how trends are resetting.
+Some communities, such as St. Michael, have seen exponential increases in usage.

-Usage patterns within our region are changing.
 The majority of GRRL residents live within 15-minute drive time from a GRRL location.
 This is the standard GRRL has established in policy for distance between libraries.

-With dramatic changes in technology, patrons expect more self-service and virtual options.
-Options exist today that were not available five years ago, such as Bibliotecha Open+.
+Patrons expect self-service and virtual options as well as an excellent in-person experience when visiting the library.
+Options exist today that were not available in the past, such as Bibliotecha Open+.
 These new methods of delivering library service should be considered so GRRL can continue to provide Central Minnesota with exceptional library service.